ajaysumfactor/W3_CSS/README.md

     none - Defines no outline
     hidden - Defines a hidden outline

-#### None of the other outline properties (which you will learn more about in the next chapters) will have ANY effect unless the outline-style property is set!
+#### None of the other outline properties will have ANY effect unless the outline-style property is set!

 ##### Outline-width(specifies the width of the outline,and can have one of the following values)
     value(thin/medium/thick/px/pt/cm/em)